pranayverma38/pranayverma38/README.md

 - 🌩️ **Magically fix production at 3 AM**
   - Because sleep is for those who hate 3AM CI/CD fires.
 - 💻 **Translate “It works on my machine” to “It works in prod”**
-  - and pretend you understand what that 0.0004% CPU spike means.
+  - just sprinkle some YAML and hope for the best.
 - 📊 **Stare at dashboards**
-  - Technical blogs
-  - DevOps tutorials
-  - Open-source projects
+  - and pretend you understand what that 0.0004% CPU spike means. 📊🧐💡
 - 🔗 **Be the glue**
   - between developers who break things and operations who get blamed.